rima-alali/Uncertainty-Aware-Architecture/README.md

 We present a simple example of platoon includes 3 vehicles.
 The operators API are used in the mode-switching conditions in each vehicle to evaluate the situation when the vehicle should switch from CACC to ACC.

 Run
 ----------------------------------------------------------
-To run the examples, you need to have JDK 11 and Maven.
+To run the examples, you need to have JDK 11 (http://java.com/en/) and Maven (http://maven.apache.org/).
 Please first execute "Maven build" and then you can run the examples.